svobtom/onedata4sci/docs/source/labs/fs2od.rst

 2. Oneprovider Onepanel REST access token
 3. Onezone REST access token

 You can generate Oneprovider and Oneprovider Onepanel token in once.
 In following text, we will use such "two in one" token.
-To get “Oneprovider REST access token” and “Onepanel REST access token” click on icon ``ONEPROVIDER REST/CDMI ACCESS``.
+To get ``Oneprovider REST access token`` and ``Onepanel REST access token`` click on icon ``ONEPROVIDER REST/CDMI ACCESS``.
 Select a name to your token or let the suggested one.
 Let the type ``Access``.
 To service field you have to be set to two values which are shown in the picture.
 You can choose specific instance of your Oneprovider or you can generate token for all of your Oneproviders.
 Interface leave set to REST.

 .. image:: ../images/08_OZ_clusters.png
    :width: 500